Skip to content

 pip install -e .

-Utilize Docker to effortlessly execute the ultralytics package in an isolated container, ensuring consistent and smooth performance across various environments.
-By choosing one of the official ultralytics images from Docker Hub, you not only avoid the complexity of local installation but also benefit from access to a verified working environment.
-Ultralytics offers 5 main supported Docker images, each designed to provide high compatibility and efficiency for different platforms and use cases:
+Use Docker to execute the ultralytics package in an isolated container, ensuring consistent performance across various environments.
+By selecting one of the official ultralytics images from Docker Hub, you avoid the complexity of local installation and gain access to a verified working environment.
+Ultralytics offers five main supported Docker images, each designed for high compatibility and efficiency:

 Docker Image Version Docker Pulls